NoTimeForHero/dBASE.NET/README.md

 This is the fork of [henck/dBASE.NET](https://github.com/henck/dBASE.NET).\
 Deeply thankful to him for awesome library.

-The primary target of this fork - add support for reading and writing [x]Harbour Dbase fields.\
+The primary target of this fork - add support for reading and writing [xHarbour](http://www.xharbour.org/)/(Harbour)[https://harbour.github.io/] Dbase fields.\
 It is based on [dBase Level 7](https://www.dbf2002.com/dbf-file-format.html) with possible additions.

 Current progress:
-- ✔️ Reading extra fields +/^/@/?
+✔️ Reading extra fields +/^/@/?
-- ✔️ Reading and writing DBase memo files
+✔️ Reading and writing DBase memo files
-- 🚧 Full support for extra fields (like AutoIncrement)
+🚧 Full support for extra fields (like AutoIncrement)
-- 🚧 Lazy manipulation with the file (without reading it full to the memory and rewriting full file on drive)
-- 🚧 Supports for memo blocks with different sizes (not only 512 bytes)
-- 🚧 Supports for memo blocks larger 512 bytes
+🚧 Lazy manipulation with the file (without reading it fully to the memory and rewriting the full file on the drive) 🚧 Supports memo blocks with different sizes (not only 512 bytes) 🚧 Supports memo blocks larger than 512 bytes
-- 🚧 Move mem block to end of file on overflow
+🚧 Move mem block to end of file on overflow
-- 🚧 Creating new memo files
+🚧 Creating new memo files

 ## Base information